Spinning mixtures: nonreciprocity transfers chirality across scales in scalar densities: Large-scale dynamics: interplay of chirality and nonreciprocity

 This insight motivates a numerical exploration of the parameter space defined by $(\beta, \alpha)$, where we set $\beta = \beta_1 = \beta_2$.
-We perform numerical simulations of Eq.~\eqref{eq:betaterm} without stochastic noise, using first a double-well potential $V_d$ at fixed system size, and varying nonreciprocal and chiral strengths.
+We perform numerical simulations of Eq.~\eqref{eq:betaterm} without stochastic noise, using a double-well potential $V_d$, at a fixed system size, and varying both the nonreciprocal and chiral strengths.
 The results are reported in the phase diagram of Fig.~\ref{fig:phase_diagram}(g).
 First, we find that for $\alpha = 0$, and $\beta \neq 0$ the system evolves to a standard bulk phase separated state.
-For very large nonreciprocal interactions and small $\beta$, the chasing dynamics takes over and the system self-organizes in traveling patterns, which have been already extensively studied \cite{pisegna2024emergent}.
+For very large $\alpha$ and small $\beta$, the chasing dynamics takes over and the system self-organizes in traveling patterns, which have been already extensively studied \cite{pisegna2024emergent}.
 Increasing the level of chirality, we reveal two novel dynamical steady states that arise due to the competition of these non-equilibrium effects.

 For $\beta \gg \alpha$, we find that the mixture coarsens to phase separated structures that are clearly out of equilibrium due to persistent currents that circulate at the edges (Fig. \ref{fig:phase_diagram}(d-f)).
-A bubble of field $\phi_1$ coexists with a droplet of field $\phi_2$ and we observe mass transport in a direction determined by the sign of $\beta$.
+A stable droplet with constant values of fields $\phi_{1,2}$ exists in the steady state with mass transport at its edge in a direction determined by the sign of $\beta$ (see also movie M2).
 The polar order parameter is null in the bulk, and it acquires non-zero values at the interfaces.
-From Fig.~\ref{fig:phase_diagram}(f) we observe that the edge currents correspond to local chiral vorticity $\omega_c$, that alternates in positive and negative values to sum up to zero and respect the conservation law.
+From Fig.~\ref{fig:phase_diagram}(f) we observe that the edge currents correspond to local chiral vorticity $\omega_c$, that alternates in positive and negative values to sum up to zero and respect the conservation law in Eq.~\eqref{eq:chiralMu}.
 The non-local chemical potential is sourced by charges of alternating signs that are located at the interface.
-The $\mu_a$ thus lacks of spherical symmetry, a feature that makes this phenomenon quite different from other active phase separations \cite{tjhung2011nonequilibrium}.
+The appearance of charges of alternating signs effectively screens the long ranged nature of $\mu_a^c$ leading to bulk-phase separation (see movie M5).